-Working with direction from the Manager of Wildlife, Research and Monitoring and in cooperation with with departmental wildlife biologists and management staff to conduct projects for wildlife management programs throughout the South Slave Region, The incumbent assists with the administration of a program budget comprised on both internal and external funding.
-Information provided by this program is required by the Department of Environment and Natural Resources, co-management boards, Aborignal organizations, Hunters and Trappers organizations, industry, universities, other agencies and the public to develop management strategies for the conservation and sustainable use of wildlife and their habitats.
+You will work with the Manager, Wildlife Management and in cooperation with departmental wildlife biologists and management staff to conduct projects for wildlife management programs throughout the lnuvik Region.
+You will assist with the administration of a program budget comprised of both internal and external funding.
+Information provided by this program is required by the Department of Environment and Natural Resources, co-management boards, aboriginal organizations, Hunters and Trappers organizations, industry, universities, other agencies, and the public to develop management strategies for the conservation and sustainable use of wildlife and their habitats.

 Department of Finance

 Note: If you do not receive electronic notification confirming receipt of your application, please follow up via telephone.

 This job opening is for a 2 year Term position

 Candidates must clearly identify their eligibility in order to receive priority consideration under the Affirmative Action Policy.